-Richard Parker, President
+Richard Parker, Chair

-In my role as President I look forward to seeking opportunities for Kerby to collaborate with other agencies and to explore new uses for technology, creative approaches to the funding of services, and opportunities for intergenerational activities.
+In my role as Chair, I look forward to seeking opportunities for Kerby to collaborate with other agencies and to explore new uses for technology, creative approaches to the funding of services, and opportunities for intergenerational activities.

 I would like to introduce you to the Kerby Centre Board of Directors.
 To do so I asked them each the question “why do you want to be on the Board?”

-Hank Heerema, Past President
+Hank Heerema, Past Chair

 I took early retirement from Esso in 1991 and became involved in Kerby Centre as a volunteer, that same year, working on the travel desk organizing trips for seniors.
 I quickly became involved with the computer and network needs at the Centre.